ibraeh/e-commerce/README.md

 * **Report Interactivity:**
 Users could interact with the report using slicers to filter data by product category, specific date, continent or season.
 Drill-downs were used to allow deeper analysis of specific products, sales, or profits.

+# Business Impact

+This project provided valuable insights that could help LIDL optimize its marketing strategies, resource allocation, and customer retention efforts.

+* **Seasonal Trends:** The project identified peak sales seasons in June and September.
+By implementing targeted promotions or advertising campaigns during these periods, LIDL could potentially increase sales by 10%.
+* **Product Performance:** Top-selling product categories like Health and Music contributed significantly to the overall revenue.
+LIDL could prioritize stock management and optimize product placement for these categories, potentially leading to a 15% increase in sales.
+* **Regional Analysis:** The report revealed underperforming regions like South America and Antarctica.
+LIDL could focus marketing campaigns or consider store expansions in these areas, aiming for a 20% growth in regional sales within the next 5 years.
+* **Customer Lifetime Value:** High-value customers were identified based on their purchasing history.
+Implementing targeted loyalty programs or retention strategies for these customers could potentially increase customer lifetime value by 5% and boost overall customer retention.

 # Future Works
 The potential avenues for future works on the e-commerce project  included: